Atomic clock: International timekeeping

 TAI is not distributed in everyday timekeeping.
 Instead, an integer number of leap seconds are added or subtracted to correct for the Earth's rotation, producing UTC.
-The number of leap seconds is changed so that mean solar noon at the Greenwich meridian does not deviate from UTC noon by more than 0.9 seconds.
+The number of leap seconds is changed so that mean solar noon at the prime meridian (Greenwich) does not deviate from UTC noon by more than 0.9 seconds.

 National metrology institutions maintain an approximation of UTC referred to as UTC(k) for laboratory k.
 UTC(k) is distributed by the BIPM's Consultative Committee for Time and Frequency.
 The offset UTC-UTC(k) is calculated every 5 days, the results are published monthly.
 Atomic clocks record UTC(k) to no more than 100 nanoseconds.
 In some countries, UTC(k) is the legal time that is distributed by radio, television, telephone, Internet, fiber-optic cables, time signal transmitters, and speaking clocks.
 In addition, GNSS provides time information accurate to a few tens of nanoseconds or better.

-Types
+Fiber optics

+In a next phase, these labs strive to transmit comparison signals in the visible spectrum through fibre-optic cables.
+This will allow their experimental optical clocks to be compared with an accuracy similar to the expected accuracies of the optical clocks themselves.
+Some of these labs have already established fibre-optic links, and tests have begun on sections between Paris and Teddington, and Paris and Braunschweig.
+Fibre-optic links between experimental optical clocks also exist between the American NIST lab and its partner lab JILA, both in Boulder, Colorado but these span much shorter distances than the European network and are between just two labs.
+According to Fritz Riehle, a physicist at PTB, "Europe is in a unique position as it has a high density of the best clocks in the world".